 • 5GB free storage

-• 99p a month (50GB), £2.99 a month (200GB), £8.99 a month (2TB)
+• 99p a month (50GB), £2.99 a month (200GB), £8.99 a month (2TB), £26.99 a month (6TB), £54.99 a month (12TB)

 On an iPhone, go to Settings, select your name at the top, then iCloud.
 From here, you can set up and sign in to iCloud.
-If you select Photos you can sync your device to automatically back up.
+If you select Photos, you can sync your device to automatically back up.
 Select Optimise iPhone Storage to save smaller versions of files to your device to free up storage, and higher-res versions to iCloud.

 Unfortunately, iCloud doesn’t work as seamlessly on Android, as you have to access it through your browser.
 So we suggest you choose an alternative service.